Eadgyth/Programming-Editor/README.md

 <h3>Eadgyth Programming-Editor</h3>
 <p>
-This is a text editor which can be easily set up to run source code.
+A text editor which can be easily set up to run source code.
 So far, built-in functions to run a program are available for code written in Java, Perl, Python, R and HTML.
 <br>